maxnyf/AERMOD_Framework/README.md

 OPERATING SYSTEM: Windows (versions of AERPLOT and AERMOD needed for other OS)

-PYTHON VERSION: Python 3.x (works with 2.7 as of initial commit)
+PYTHON VERSION: Python 3.x (should work with 2.7 also)

 DEPENDENCIES: openpyxl